neetika15122/BestBuyApplications/README.md

 ![Logical Application Architecture Diagram](assets/Algonquin%20Pet%20Store%20On%20Steroids.png)

 ### 2. **Microservices Development**

-## Step 1: Clone the BestBuyApplication Repository
+The application has the following services:
 To begin, clone the [**BestBuyApp**](https://github.com/neetika15122/BestBuyApplications.git) repository, which contains all necessary deployment files.

  **Review the Deployment Files**:
    - Navigate to the `Deployment Files` folder
    - This folder contains YAML files for deploying all necessary Kubernetes resources, including services, deployments, StatefulSets, ConfigMaps, and Secrets.

-The application has the following services:

 | Service | Description | Github Repo |
 | --- | --- | --- |